sqlxpert/aws-tag-sched-ops/readme.md

  * Change Sets are not supported.
 There is no feedback about the scope of changes.

- * A single update covers all regions and/or AWS accounts.
+ * A single update covers all target regions and/or AWS target accounts.

- * The TagSchedOpsPerformCodeS3VersionID parameter must be left blank because the value would differ in every region.
+ * The TagSchedOpsPerformCodeS3VersionID parameter must remain blank because the value would differ in every region.
 So that CloudFormation will recognize new source code for the AWS Lambda function, rename `aws_tag_sched_ops_perform.py.zip` to `aws_tag_sched_ops_perform_20170924.py.zip` (substitute current date) before uploading the file to the regional S3 bucket(s).
 Change the TagSchedOpsPerformCodeName parameter accordingly.

 ## Future Work